-NZCVS is a new survey with some significant differences in design as compared with its predecessor NZCASS.
+NZCVS has some significant differences in design as compared with its predecessor NZCASS.
 In particular, NZCVS:

-- has a larger annual sample (target of 8000, versus 7000 for NZCASS) - uses different approach to offence coding (more consistent with Police approach)

-- applies much lower level of data imputation as compared with NZCASS - covers additional offence types (e.g. fraud, cybercrime) - employs different approach for collecting data from highly victimised people (allowing similar incidents to be reported as a cluster).
+- has a larger annual sample (target of 80003, versus 7000 for NZCASS) - uses different approach to offence coding (more consistent with Police approach) - applies much lower levels of data imputation as compared with NZCASS - covers additional offence types (e.g. fraud, cybercrime) - employs different approach for collecting data from highly victimised people (allowing similar incidents to be reported as a cluster).